9 FAM 402.10

 b.
 (U) The PIMS Petition Report is listed in the CCD under a sub-category of the NIV menu called “NIV Petitions.”
 The PIMS Petition Report contains a record of all petitioners recorded by the KCC as having approved petitions since 2004.
 In addition, the KCC FPU has provided informational memos on a large percentage of these petitioners.
 Each new, approved petition is linked to a base petitioner record, allowing tracking of NIV petitioner and petition information.

 c.
-(U) If PIMS does not contain the petition approval, before sending an email to KCC, post has the option to look for petition approval in PCQS in the CCD under the Cross Applications tab.
+(U) If PIMS does not contain the petition approval, before sending an email to KCC, post has the option to look for petition approval in PCQS in the CCD under the Other Agencies/Bureaus tab.
 In PCQS, under Search Criteria, select Receipt Number; then enter the number from the Form I-797; e.g., EAC1234567890.
 First, search CISCOR to find the petition, but if not found in CISCOR, you should also check CLAIMS 3.
 If post finds a petition approval in PCQS that was not in PIMS, the post should send an email to PIMS@state.gov as follows: Petition with Receipt Number EAC1234567890 was found in PCQS but not in PIMS.
 You may not authorize a petition-based NIV without verification of petition approval either through PIMS or PCQS.

 d.
 (U) If you are unable to immediately locate information on a specific petition either through PIMS or PCQS, you must send an email to PIMS@state.gov.
 KCC’s FPU will research approval of the petition and, if able to confirm its approval, will make the details available through the CCD within 2 working days.
 You may submit your request to KCC only within five (5) working days of the scheduled interview date and you must have checked PIMS before submitting a request to KCC.
-KCC will check the USCIS CLAIMS database, and will upload the CLAIMS report into PIMS so that you can proceed with the scheduled interview.
+KCC will check the USCIS CLAIMS database and will upload the CLAIMS report into PIMS so that you can proceed with the scheduled interview.
 KCC will not process PIMS requests submitted by post prior to the five-day window.
-Please be sure to conduct a PIMS query before sending in these special requests, in order to reduce KCC’s workload.
+Be sure to conduct a PIMS query before sending in these special requests, to reduce KCC’s workload.

 9 FAM 402.10-9(C) (U) Former Exchange Visitors Subject to Two-Year Foreign Residence Requirement